 Several days on the school calendar are noted as early dismissal days.
 On these occasions, students in grades 9-12 will be dismissed at 12:40 p.m.
 Please refer to the time schedule page of this handbook for more information.
-If a parent needs to have a specific early dismissal for family or health reasons, a WRITTEN REQUEST must be sent in advance to the Attendance Office.
-On these occasions, students will be released to parents in the attendance office at the specified time.
-Under no circumstances will a student be dismissed directly from a classroom to anyone.
+If a parent needs to have a specific early dismissal for family or health reasons, a WRITTEN REQUEST must be sent in advance to the Attendance Office by 10:00 am the day of the early dismissal.
+In an emergency situation, a parent or guardian must pick up their child in the attendance office.
+On these occasions, students will be released to parents/guardians in the attendance office at the specified time.